Trionfo di Afrodite: Structure

-While texts are blended into the composition so that the sources seems homogeneous and transitions from one text to the other are not easy to spot, the music is different when different languages are used.
+While texts are blended into the composition so that the sources seem homogeneous and transitions from one text to the other are not easy to spot, the music is different when different languages are used.
 Orff wanted to exploit the phonetic qualities of each language individually.
 Consequently, fragments in Latin are generally more rhythmical and serve as a stable background, while fragments in Ancient Greek form inlays with flexible and elaborate tessitura.
 The finale, taken from a different text, would be a combination of these two.

 Description of the movements

 The first tableau, with a tempo indication "quarter note = ca. 84", is a self contained unit where Catullus 62 is presented as an exposition of the wedding scene.
 It represents a singing contest between the young men and maidens, both separated in groups on stage but in full view of each other.
 The movement begins with the "Vesper adest" sung by the male coryphaeus, a short prelude that precedes the contest (verses 1–19), in which both groups of young men and maidens rehearse the song one last time.
 At verse 20 (and rehearsal number 4), an antiphonal song begins where the male ("Hespere, quis caelo fertur crudelior ignis?") and female ("Hespere, quis caelō lūcet iūcundior ignis?") coryphaeus in each group lead their respective groups.
 This continues until the shared finale in the last eight lines in the text (and rehearsal number 14) gives the victory to the men.
 The gleam of the Evening Star is represented both by the harp and piano glissandos at the beginning of the piece, at rehearsal numbers 4 and 6 (before the corifei entries) and the melisma sung by the corifea at rehearsal number 8.